prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-max.md

 #### Step 1: Create MaxAdView

-This step is totally the same as for pure [MAX integration](https://dash.applovin.com/documentation/mediation/android/getting-started/banners#loading-and-showing-banners-programmatically).
+This step is totally the same as for original [MAX integration](https://dash.applovin.com/documentation/mediation/android/getting-started/banners#loading-and-showing-banners-programmatically).
 You don't have to make any modifications here.

 #### Step 2: Create MaxMediationBannerUtils